SNOMED-Documents/snomed-editorial-guide/organism.md

   * To document the cause of reportable or notifiable diseases
   * In evidence-based infectious disease protocols, e.g. in clinical decision-support systems

+## Addition of new organism concepts

+Concepts that are in scope for international release and are supported by preliminary references will be added to the organism hierarchy.
+Upon addition of any new concept, if the immediate parent is missing, it will be added along with the requested concept.

 ## Organisms with qualifiers

 If a qualifier is an intrinsic part of an organism, it belongs in the organism hierarchy and is modeled accordingly.  _Intrinsic_ should be interpreted as a characteristic that is inherent in the organism (e.g. Gram-positive), as opposed to a context-dependent characteristic (e.g. some uses of  _intracellular_).